 What kind of products are sold on Vipshop and VIP International?

 Vipshop still holds a fairly small market share at 4.3%, as Tmall and JD dominate the domestic and general E-Commerce market.
 VIP International, on the other hand, accounts for a bit more than 15% of the cross border E-Commerce market, just behind Kaola and Tmall Global.

-As shown on Vipshop’s website, they mostly work with international and competitive brands in the beauty, cosmetics, apparel, and jewelry industries.
+As shown on Vipshop’s website, they mostly work with international and competitive brands in the beauty, cosmetics, apparel, and clothes.

-Personally, I’ve not paid much attention to Vipshop as it’s not been suitable for small and medium-sized companies.
-Some notable brands that work with Vipshop include Calvin Klein, Armani, and Tommy Hilfiger, just to name a few.
+Vipshop is not very suitable for small and medium-sized companies.
+Vip.com works a lot with big brands.
+Some notable brands that work with Vipshop include Calvin Klein, Armani, and Tommy Hilfiger, etc.